 Balancing work and life can be a challenge!
 This working mom survival guide is a must-read for anyone struggling with getting it all done.

-A typical working mom gets home at 5:30pm.
-She cleans the bottles, changes the baby’s diaper and nurses her.
+She gets home at 5:30pm, cleans the bottles, changes the baby’s diaper and nurses her.
 Then it’s dinner and preparing food for the next day before squeezing in an extra pumping session.

-Somewhere in those moments, she finds time to play with the baby but still feels guilty that it’s not enough.
-By the time she’s finished eating, cleaning, showering and preparing for tomorrow, it’s 9:30pm.
-And she’s just about ready to go to knock out.
+Somewhere in those moments, she finds time to play with the baby but still feels guilty it’s not enough.
+By the time she’s finished eating, cleaning, showering and preparing for tomorrow, it’s 9:30pm—and she’s just about ready to knock out for the night.

-She wonders how in the world she can find time to work, spend time with the baby, and do anything else for that matter.
+She wonders how in the world she can find time to work, play with the baby, and do anything else for that matter.
 Her job is demanding and stressful, but she enjoys it or can’t imagine giving it up.

 So she’s stuck: She has no idea how to juggle her professional and personal life, much less have time for herself.